Jour

 The KliK Journal provides articles and interviews on the KliK Foundation’s national and international activities, in addition to the annual report.

-We hope you enjoy the many exciting insights in the second issue of the KliK Journal.
+We hope you enjoy the many exciting insights in the third issue of the KliK Journal.

 Dr Marco Berg